Sobeston/zig.guide/website/blog/fizz-buzz.md

     }
 ```

-Now we can should test `count` for being multiples of three or five, using if statements.
-Here we'll introduce the `%` operator, which performs modulus division between a numerator and denometer.
+Now we can test `count` for being multiples of three or five, using if statements.
+Here we'll introduce the `%` operator, which performs modulus division between a numerator and denominator.
 When `a % b` equals zero, we know that `a` is a multiple of `b`.

 ```zig
     var count: u8 = 1;